 xorof these seeds is called

-Rich men: Only nodes which sent their VSS certificates and also has enough stake can participate in MPC algorithm.
+Rich men: Only nodes that have sent their VSS certificates and also have enough stake can participate in the MPC algorithm.
 So in the beginning of epoch node must know all potential participants for validation of MPC messages during this epoch.
 Rich men are also computed in the beginning of current epoch.

-Rich men are also important for other components, for instance Update system uses rich men for checking that node can publish update proposal and vote.
+Rich men are important for other components as well; for instance, Update system uses rich men for checking that node can publish update proposal and vote.

 There are two ways of computing who the rich men will be:

-with considering delegated stake.
-Ouroboros provides opportunity to delegate own stake to other node, see more in Delegation section.
+- considering delegated stake (Ouroboros provides opportunity to delegate own stake to other node, see more in Delegation section)